You are at the top of the page

 5. Visit the shop and café, exiting the palace via the Shop Lift.

-The Audio Guide features an accessible route.
+The Audio Guide features a step-free route.

 Visitors with limited mobility